 Los Angeles High-Net Worth Divorce Attorney

-Berenji & Associates is conveniently located in downtown Los Angeles and Beverly Hills.
+Contact the attorneys from Berenji & Associates at (310) 271-6290.
+Our offices are conveniently located in downtown Los Angeles and Beverly Hills.

 High-Net Worth Divorce Overview

 High-net worth divorces often involve complex assets such as 401ks, multiple bank accounts, stocks, property, and ownership interest in a business.
 To assist our clients, we decided to put together a list of the most frequently asked questions regarding high-net worth divorce situations.

 If you have more questions, call Hossein Berenji for a free case evaluation.